wectf/2020/README.md

 Then get admin token:

 This line `controllers.py:L66` ensures no XSS code could be injected.
-However, we can inject headers like following, so any website can get the whole response from chall website:
+However, we can inject headers like following, so any website can get the whole response, including JWT, from chall website:

 ```
 Access-Control-Allow-Credential: true
 Access-Control-Allow-Origin: *
 ```

 Then fake your IP with `X-Forwarded-For` and all set : )
+^ It is actually not correct as pointed out in writeup by [@dshynkev](https://github.com/dshynkev/ctf-writeups/tree/master/2020/wectf/url_longener).
+The reason is this app is served behind NGINX during the CTF, so all requests' IP is 127.0.0.1.
+My bad : (

 ### Writeup - CORBra (XS-Search)

 *1 solve / 2000 pts*

+🎉 Team `lsof -i:80` is the only team that solved this completely.
+Good Job!!

 *Description: Shou stores one flag in his fancy CORBra Vault.
 Hint 1: You may need CVE-2020-6442*